Diversity, portrayal and representation

 How to access the fund

-- There is no separate or formal application process for the diversity and inclusion development fund.
-It’s part of the conversation between suppliers and commissioners.
+There is no separate or formal application process for the fund and allocation will be discussed as part of the diversity conversation between supplier and commissioner during the normal commissioning process.

 Who decides on the allocation of funds?

-The decision lies with the head of each genre/sub-genre, with guidance from and discussion with BBC’s diversity and disability experts.
+The decision lies with the head of each genre/sub-genre, with guidance from and discussion with BBC’s diversity specialist.
+It’s important that the fund is allocated to a range of ideas, genres and talent as we aim to use it to maximise diversity across the breadth of our content.

 When is the fund available?